dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 perl PrintSValuesAtParticularFrequency.pl OnePercentVariants.txt ../Results/ExitOnePercentSValuesConstantBoyko.txt ../Results/Output.
 2500

-After obtaining that file, you can run the following script bash EstimateDFEfromDFEf.sh MaxLLestimatesDFE P_allele_at_f AllelesWithSelectionCoefficientFile NumberOfChromosomesInMostAncestralEpoch NumberAllelesSimulatedInDemHistory FourNsIntervalLength FourNsIntervalNumber
+After obtaining that file, you can run the following script:

+bash EstimateDFEfromDFEf.sh MaxLLestimatesDFE P_allele_at_f AllelesWithSelectionCoefficientFile NumberOfChromosomesInMostAncestralEpoch NumberAllelesSimulatedInDemHistory FourNsIntervalLength FourNsIntervalNumber

 In this particular example it is possible to run: